woocommerce/woocommerce/readme.txt

 * Localization - RMB paypal
 * Localization - Bundled translation updates
 * Localization - Changed the filters for checkout field locales - lets you override the base country labels
+* Localization - Wrong code for Quebec -> PQ to QC

 = 1.5.3 - 29/03/2012 =
 * Feature - Debug/status page with some handy functions to resolve common issues